legas7/p-engine/README.md

 # p-engine
 Toy transaction processing engine.

+Engine processes transactions.
+Transaction can introduce debit or credit to account.
+Transaction can be disputed, which opens a dispute.
+Dispute can be resolved with chargeback or be dropped.
+Common (banking) sense applies for things not specified.

 ## Overview
 Much of program correctness is provided by typesystem rather by explicit checks/guards.